 To do this, the best approach would be to turn whatever questions journalists ask back towards them in such a way that to answer would only cause them to violate one of their own premises.
 We would have to be quick about it too.
 Nothing is more terrifying in chess than spending 25 minutes agonizing over a move only to watch your opponent respond immediately and smack the clock with vindictive poise.

-Here are a list of questions which support the premises so important for their worldview of mainstream journalists.
+Here are a list of questions which support the premises so important for the worldview of mainstream journalists.
 We must answer these questions quickly and with vindictive poise:

 Q: Why put parentheses around Jewish writers?